Setting OpenTelemetry to Send Metrics and Traces to Grafana Cloud

 Create a Grafana Cloud account

 To make use of this telemetry we need to get it somewhere we can visualise and make sense of it.
 An OTel collector helps collect the data and export to our tooling of choice.
-OpenTelemetry provide a Collector implementation and I'll cover that in a future blog when we come to collecting telemetry in a Kubernetes cluster with the OpenTelemetry Operator.
+OpenTelemetry provide a Collector implementation and this is particularly useful we come to collecting telemetry in a Kubernetes cluster with the OpenTelemetry Operator.
 For now let's instead use Grafana Alloy, Grafana's implementation of a collector, since the collector UI helps a little with initial understanding of the flow of data and it is straightforward for Alloy to export into Grafana Cloud.
 This is a good place to start even if you decide to go for other alternatives later.

 Sign up for a free Grafana Cloud account.
 Once you have an account set up, add a new stack.
 You should now see a dashboard for the stack.